Here are some questions people ask us all the time.

 Can’t wait until showtime?
 Then tune in to 89.3 FM or visit the WQED-FM website for WQED’s Pittsburgh Opera Preview Show.

 Gotta have the information right now?
-Check out the 2016-17 season page for the opera you’re interested in, and explore!
+Check out the show page for the opera you’re interested in, and explore!
 You’ll find the story, music and video, cast biographies, and other features.
-If that’s still not enough, give us a call during office hours: 412-281-0912.
+If that’s still not enough, give us a call during office hours: 412-281-0912, ext.
+3.

 Yes!
-Audio Description is available for people with visual impairments during Tuesday performances at all three of our performance venues.
+Audio Description is available for people with visual impairments during the second Tuesday performance during the 2020-21 season.

 Using hearing devices, you can hear the supertitles read along with descriptions of the set, characters, and costumes.
 We also have Braille and large-print program summaries available.